cosmos/governance/submitting.md

 5. **Value** - the value of the parameter that will be changed by the governance mechanism
 6. **Denom** - `uatom` (micro-ATOM) will be the type of asset used as the deposit
 7. **Amount** - the amount that will be contributed to the deposit (in micro-ATOMs "uatom") from the account submitting the proposal

+Once on-chain, most people will rely upon network explorers to interpret this information with a graphical user interface (GUI).

 **Note**: The formatting [may be changed to be more standardized](https://github.com/cosmos/cosmos-sdk/issues/5783) with other types of governance proposals.